 Part of the “Family Estate” Herdade da Comporta

 Although Comporta was very much a private estate which catered to the owners and their friends, many locals who ventured into commerce helped to sustain and grow a local economy that benefited the community.
-Due to the influx of a limited number of foreign tourists and weekenders from Lisbon who have made the Comporta area their second home, many high-end designer and fashion boutiques have opened recently.
+Due to the influx of a limited number of foreign tourists and weekenders from Lisbon who have made the Comporta area their second home, many shops in Comporta including high-end designer and fashion boutiques have opened recently.